Epilogue to Ireland & Scotland 2013 trip

 Ireland

-Castlegregory - Castle B&B - a high quality home, on a moderate property out in the country, easy to find, and a short walk away is an attractive beach.
+Castlegregory - Castle B&B - a high quality home, out in the country, easy to find.
 The area is completely quiet at night.
 Our en suite rooms were comfortable & spacious.
-With a crank-out window open at night, in came cool coastal air, as well as the sound of small waves breaking, in the distance.
 The friendly hosts here serve a superb breakfast.

-Ventrys - Ceann Tra' Heights B&B - Ventrys is a short drive south from the port town of Dingle, Ireland.
-This B&B has especially comfortable rooms, and great owners, easy to talk with and they serve a great breakfast.
-My 2nd floor bedroom had a huge crank-out window and I sat up late reading, the North Atlantic only a thousand feet away, letting in cold air and the sound of waves breaking.
+Ventrys - Ceann Tra' Heights B&B - This B&B has especially comfortable rooms, and great owners, easy to talk with and they serve a great breakfast.

 Cobh - Elmville House - a charming mid-1800's home with ultra-modern basement-level en suite rooms, large and comfortable.
 There are also a few upstairs rooms in the main house.
 This place is first class in all areas, and the owner is cosmopolitan & fun to chat with.
 She has two daughters who live in Australia, where she visits in the off-season.

 You must print out a map ahead of time for how to get here because smart phone GPS did not function.
-We knew we were within say a mile of the place, but, it took us 40 somewhat frustrating minutes to get there and we repeatedly had to call the owner.
-Once we were there, the owner did not seem to be aware of the need to post an access map on her B&B website, or to show some graphic on her business card.
+We knew we were within say a mile of the place, but, it took us 40 somewhat frustrating minutes to get there and we repeatedly had to call the owner to get verbal directions.
+Once there, the owner did not seem to be cognizant of the need to post an access map on her B&B website, or on her business card.

-Nonetheless, this place is well worth staying at, with modern place settings as a nice contrast to the elegant mid-1800s dining room.
-From the B&B it is a simple fifteen-minute walk into town.
-Cobh is a great place to leave the car behind & explore on foot.
+Nonetheless, this place is well worth staying at, with modern place settings as a nice contrast to the elegant mid-1800s dining room, right out of a Jane Austen novel.
+From the B&B it is a simple fifteen-minute walk into town, so Cobh is a great place to leave the car behind.

 Tramore - Oban House - This B&B is easy to find, in the suburbs of a tiny coastal town.
-We were here two nights, in a modern suburban home in good condition, and Tramore is another 'leave the car behind' sized town.
-Two nights in a row, we found really good restaurants and excellent Pubs, only a 10-minute downhill walk from the B&B.
+We were here two nights, in a modern home, in good condition, and Tramore is another 'leave the car behind' town.
+Two nights in a row, we found really good restaurants and Pubs, only a short downhill walk from the B&B.

 SCOTLAND

-Glasgow - Jury's Inn Jamaica Street - coming from the airport, and not realizing that many of the main downtown streets are one-way, we had a challenge getting to this place.
-But once in, it was quiet and pleasant, except...
+Glasgow - Jury's Inn Jamaica Street - coming from the airport, and not knowing how many downtown streets are one-way, we had a challenge getting to this place.
+But once in, it was quiet and pleasant.

 Stirling - Monument View B&B - is in a pleasant suburban neighborhood.
-Owners are nice with good quality rooms and a fabulous breakfast, once again.
+Owners are nice with good quality rooms and a fabulous breakfast.
 Easy to find and in walking distance of the Wallace Monument.
-At night I could see the illuminated Wallace Monument through the room's skylight.
+At night I could see the illuminated Wallace Monument through the room's skylight, until midnight.

-Callendar - We stayed one night at Coppice House, on the main road, an elegant historic home (that used to be a private school) and the luxurious rooms have high ceilings.
+Callendar - We stayed one night at Coppice House, an elegant historic home.
 The owners - the guy is very knowledgeable about local terrain, being a former ice-climber in the area.
 He gave me some photo books to look at overnight.
-The Mom is a teacher & they have teenage kids.
-We had another fabulous breakfast in a historic B&B.
+His wife is a teacher & they have teenage kids.
+We had another fabulous breakfast in a Victorian setting.

 Pitlochry-Wellwood House is one block uphill from the main road.
-This charming small hotel has a granite exterior and wood interiors, my favorite overnight stay on the two-week trip, and we were here two nights.
-Pitlochry is a tiny mountain town with a lot of woods around.
+This charming small hotel has a granite exterior and wood interiors, and third floor loft rooms for their Polish workers.
+This was by far the most charming overnight stay on the trip & we were here two nights.

-Edinburgh - White House B&B - A major reason to stay here is because the B&B is easy to access, important for us out-of-towners coming into the outskirts of a big City.
-The house is on Corbiehill Rd., a very rare left turn, with a light, from the A90.
+Edinburgh - White House B&B - A major reason to stay here is because the B&B is easy to access, important for us out-of-towners.
+The house is on Corbiehill Rd., a rare left turn, with a light, coming into town on the A90.
 As soon as you make the turn, you're there.
-This means easy driving access to EDI airport, too.
+This means easy driving access to & from EDI airport.

-The B&B is on a main bus line into the City& the bus stop is one house away, so this is a fabulous jumping-off place to center city at Princes Street for 20 pence, taking about 20 minutes.
+The B&B is also on a main bus line into the City with the stop being one house away, so this is a fabulous jumping-off place to get to center city, Princes Street for 20 pence, taking about 20 minutes.

 return to Ireland Scotland Index